-There are several factors to consider in assessing such a situation.
-Among them: the relationship between the Company and the other company; the nature of your responsibilities as a Company employee and those of the other person; and the access each of you has to your respective employer's confidential information.
+There are several factors to consider in assessing such a situation, including the relationship between the Company and the other person or company; the nature of your responsibilities at the Company and those of the other person or company; and the access each of you has to confidential information of the Company or of the other person or company.
 Such a situation, however harmless it may appear to you, could arouse suspicions among your colleagues that might affect your working relationships.
 The very appearance of a conflict of interest can create problems, regardless of the propriety of your behavior.

 To remove any such doubts or suspicions, you must disclose your specific situation to the Human Resources Department to assess the nature and extent of any concern and how it can be resolved.
-In some instances, any risk to the Company's interests is sufficiently remote that the Human Resources Department may only remind you to guard against inadvertently disclosing Company confidential information and not to be involved in decisions on behalf of the Company that involve the other company.
+In some instances, any risk to the Company's interests is sufficiently remote that the Human Resources Department may only remind you to guard against inadvertently disclosing Company confidential information and not to be involved in decisions on behalf of the Company that involve the other person.